AceDataCloud/SoraAPI/README.md

 ### Asynchronous Callback

-Since the Sora Videos Generation API takes a relatively long time to generate, about 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
+Since the Sora Videos Generation API takes a relatively long time to generate, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
 After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
 When the task is completed, the generated video result will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, so that the task result can be associated by ID.

 Let’s understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
 For demonstration purposes, a public Webhook sample site https://webhook.site/ is used.
-Opening this site will give you a Webhook URL, as shown in the image:
+Opening this site will give you a Webhook URL, as shown in the figure:

 ![](https://cdn.acedata.cloud/cjjfly.png)

 Copy this URL, and it can be used as a Webhook.
 The sample here is `https://webhook.site/eb238c4f-da3b-47a5-a922-a93aa5405daa`.

-Next, we can set the `callback_url` field to the above Webhook URL, while filling in the corresponding parameters, as shown in the image:
+Next, we can set the `callback_url` field to the above Webhook URL, while filling in the corresponding parameters, as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/v1m05g.png" width="500" class="m-auto"></p>